 3. When in doubt, throw it out

-If any conditions create doubt on the drug’s safety, identity, or quality, the drug should be destroyed or returned to the supplier for investigation.
-There’s really no benefit to taking any risks with these.
+If any drugs or medication are exposed to conditions that create uncertainty for the drug’s safety, identity, or quality, the drug should be destroyed or returned to the supplier for investigation.
+There’s simply no benefit in taking any of these kinds of risks.

 4. Keep electronic records